 Loss of privilege lasts for the remainder of the 5-week marking period.
-This is not a "day on/day off" privilege.

 - 1. Not fulfilling NHS responsibilities (see above). - 2.
 Allowing an unauthorized student to accompany them. - 3.
 Failure to maintain a positive attitude/effort in classes. - 4.
 Suspension from school for any reason. - 5.
-Continual disciplinary problems resulting in assignment of after-school detention. - 6.
-Tardy when returning from lunch.
+Continual disciplinary problems. - 6.
+Tardy when returning from lunch. - 7.
+Roaming the halls during designated dismissal times. - 8.
+Unauthorized absences.

-- 7. Roaming the halls during designated dismissal times. - 8.
-Unauthorized absences. - 9.
-A single violation of this policy is sufficient to have the privilege revoked. - 10.
-If a large number of NHS members violate the policy, the privilege will be suspended for everyone. - 11.
-The administration has the right to review all cases of withdrawal of the privilege.
+A single violation of this policy is sufficient to have the privilege revoked.
+If a large number of NHS members violate the policy, the privilege will be suspended for everyone.
+Administration has the right to review all cases of withdrawal of the privilege.